Rohde-Schwarz/dlepard/README.md

 - dlep
    - multicast ipv4 address (according to rfc8175: **_224.0.0.117_**)
    - udp-port (according to rfc8175: **_854_**)
+- router
+   - interfaces: list of the router's interfaces that should be handled as DLEP interfaces.
 - rest-if
    - broadcast-url: all URLs to the rest APIs that require the DLEP information (e.g. the Routing Protocol or the DLEPInfoView)